Glass noodles

-Cellophane noodles, or fensi (粉丝 (fěnsī, flour thread, 粉絲)), sometimes called glass noodles, are a type of transparent noodle made from starch (such as mung bean starch, potato starch, sweet potato starch, tapioca, or canna starch) and water.
-A stabilizer such as chitosan (or alum, illegal in some jurisdictions) may also be used.
+Glass noodles, or fensi (粉丝 (fěnsī, flour thread, 粉絲)), sometimes called cellophane noodles, are a type of transparent noodle made from starch (such as mung bean starch, potato starch, sweet potato starch, tapioca, or canna starch) and water.
+They originated in China.
+A stabilizer such as chitosan or alum (illegal in some jurisdictions) may also be used.

 They are generally sold in dried form, soaked to reconstitute, then used in soups, stir-fried dishes, or spring rolls.
-They are called "cellophane noodles" or "glass noodles" because of their cellophane- or glass-like transparency when cooked.
+They are called "glass noodles" because of their glass-like transparency when cooked.

-Cellophane noodles should not be confused with rice vermicelli, which are made from rice and are white in color rather than clear (after cooking in water).
+Glass noodles are not the same as rice vermicelli, which is made from rice and white in color rather than clear (after cooking in water).

 Varieties

-Cellophane noodles are made from a variety of starches.
-In China, cellophane noodles are usually made of mung bean starch or sweet potato starch.
+Glass noodles are made from a variety of starches.
+In China, glass noodles are usually made of mung bean starch or sweet potato starch.
 Chinese varieties made from mung bean starch are called Chinese vermicelli, bean threads, or bean thread noodles.
-Chinese varieties made from sweet potato starch are called Fentiao or Hongshufen.
+Chinese varieties made from sweet potato starch are called fentiao or hongshufen.
 Thicker Korean varieties made with sweet potato starch are called sweet potato noodles or dangmyeon.

-Cellophane noodles are available in various thicknesses.
-Wide, flat cellophane noodle sheets called mung bean sheets are also produced in China.
+Glass noodles are available in various thicknesses.
+Wide, flat glass noodle sheets called mung bean sheets are also produced in China.
 In Korea, napjak-dangmyeon (literally "flat dangmyeon") refers to flat sweet potato noodles.

 Production

-In China, the primary site of production of cellophane noodles is the town of Zhangxing, in Zhaoyuan, Shandong province.
-However, historically the noodles were shipped through the port of Longkou, and thus the noodles are known and marketed as Longkou fensi (龙口粉丝 (龍口粉絲)).
+In China, the primary site of production of glass noodles is the town of Zhangxing, in Zhaoyuan, Shandong province.
+Historically the noodles were shipped through the port of Longkou, and thus the noodles are known and marketed as Longkou fensi (龙口粉丝 (龍口粉絲)).